gitopedia/gitopedia/docs/integration.md

   - Create and update branches, Draft PRs, and PR labels to trigger the Copilot Organizer
   - Open GitHub Issues for reporting automation findings or required follow-ups
   - Push commits made by automation (e.g., Copilot Organizer refactors)
-- Where supported, repository dispatch events and GitHub App tokens may be used for fine-grained tasks; however, SSH credentials provide a unified approach for git operations from workflows.

 ### Researcher Integration